httpwg/http-extensions/draft-ietf-httpbis-alias-proxy-status.md

 # next-hop-aliases Parameter {#parameter}

-The `next-hop-aliases` parameter's value is a String that contains one or more DNS names in a comma-separated list.
-The items in the list include all alias names and canonical names received in CNAME records {{DNS}} during the course of resolving the next hop's hostname using DNS, not including the original requested hostname itself.
+The `next-hop-aliases` parameter's value is a String {{!STRUCTURED-FIELDS=RFC8941}} that contains one or more DNS names in a comma-separated list.
+The items in the list include all alias names an canonical names received in CNAME records {{DNS}} during the course of resolving the next hop's hostname using DNS, not including the original requested hostname itself.
 The names SHOULD appear in the order in which they were received in DNS.
 If there are multiple CNAME records in the chain, the first name in the `next-hop-aliases` list would be the value in the CNAME